 Sticky wages downwards

-There are so many other variables which make it difficult to predict.
+There are so many other variables that make it difficult to predict.

 If we get a fall in AD, firms may cut back on output.
 However, workers may resist nominal wage cuts – wages are often said to be ‘sticky downwards’.
 Therefore, wages may fall less than we might expect.
 It could lead to real wage unemployment.

-Graph showing monthly change in past 12 months real wage.
+Graph showing the monthly change in past 12 months real wage.

 Usually, a cut in interest rates would be expected to increase aggregate demand (AD) – leading to higher economic growth and a rise in nominal wages.